 The year 2018 has a tough act to follow in terms of memes: 2017 expanded the internet culture vernacular with new classics like Distracted Boyfriend, White Guy Blinking, Cracking Open a Cold One With the Boys, and Expanding Brain.
-Whomst‘ll be the biggest new memes of 2018?
+Whomst‘ll be the best memes of 2018?
 We’re already starting to find out.

 The best memes of 2018: January

-1. Tide Pods
+1) Tide Pods

 Tide’s laundry detergent pods are truly the forbidden fruit.
 They look like delicious candy, but they can also kill you if you eat them!
 The internet’s obsession with death, food, and bad decisions has made the temptation to eat Tide Pods into a meme—to the point where people are making their own out of gelatin.